$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: Orthogonality properties

 Similarly,

 \end{proof}

-The bounds of the proposition above can be proved in different ways.
-For instance, directly using the fundamental property in (\ref{eq:normS}), the orthogonality $P^\T S^\T S P=I$ and the bounds on the 2-norm of $P$, we can obtain the bounds of $\|P^\T P-I\|_2$ by estimating the inner product $x^\T (P^\T P-I) x = x^\T P^\T(I-S^\T S) Px$.
+The bounds of the {above} proposition can be proved in different ways.
+For {example}, directly using the fundamental property in (\ref{eq:normS}), the orthogonality $P^\T S^\T S P=I$ and the bounds on the 2-norm of $P$, we can obtain the bounds of $\|P^\T P-I\|_2$ by estimating the inner product $x^\T (P^\T P-I) x = x^\T P^\T(I-S^\T S) Px$.

 We also observe that the previous bounds hold for any $S^\T S$-orthogonal matrix, thus also for the one stemming from the randomized (sketched) QR decomposition~\cite{RandomGS}.